 18/March – All travellers from overseas countries are prohibited from entering Macao

-During these uncertain times, when our exchange students may have to undergo self-isolation, here are some tips of what to do to keep yourself entertained and positive:
+During these uncertain times, students may have to undergo self-isolation when travelling.
+Here are some tips of what to do to keep yourself entertained and positive:

 🏋️♀️🧘♂️ Exercise!
 Exercise is extremely important to keep your body and mind healthy.
 Why not do 3 rounds of 20 squats, sit-ups and push-ups every day?
 Easy to do from home and no equipment needed!

 👩🏫👨💻 Follow online classes.
 Ensure that you continue learning – reach out to your professors or colleagues if you need additional support!
 If you are already caught up in your university classes, why not start a free online course in another subject you are interested??
 There are lots of different resources online.
 For example, this website has a lot of courses to choose from: http://www.openculture.com/freeonlinecourses.